 While there is a way to block recommendations from select channels, it is only working if you sign in to your YouTube or Google account as it is using a block list for that.

 The Chrome Extension Video Blocker introduces a new option.
 While it won't remove channels from YouTube, it will hide all videos by those channels instead.

 The screenshot above highlights the context menu option and how channels are displayed once they are blocked.
-As you can see, only the channels name and other header information are displayed, while videos including thumbnails, titles, publication date and views are not anymore.
+As you can see, only the channels name and other header information is displayed, while videos, including thumbnails, titles, publication date and views are not anymore.

 The second option that you have is to click on the extension icon in the address bar.
 It is only displayed when you are on YouTube and displays the channels that you have blocked so far with options to unblock them again.